Learning Smooth Neural Functions via Lipschitz Regularization: Experimental Implementation Details

-We evaluate test time optimization on the chair category of the ShapeNet dataset \cite{shapenet}, which contains 4746 shapes.
-Our network architecture follows the baseline model in \cite{duggal2022mending}.
-Our encoder is a PointNet \cite{QiSMG17}.
-The first MLP in the PointNet has size [3, 256, 512] with $\tanh$ activation and the second MLP has size [1024, 512, 256] with $\tanh$ activation.
-Our decoder is a DeepSDF \cite{ParkFSNL19} which takes the input location and the 256 dimensional latent code from the encoder, and then outputs the SDF value.
-The decoder has size [259, 1024, 1024, 1024, 512, 256, 128, 1] with the leaky ReLU activation.
-If one does not penalize the encoded latent space to be compact, the latent codes can be arbitrarily far away from each other.
-Therefore, we apply a sigmoid function right after passing through our PointNet encoder to ensure all the training shapes have latent code between 0 and 1.
+\update{After the encoding process, our decoder is a DeepSDF \cite{ParkFSNL19} which takes the query location in $\R^3$ and the 256 latent vector from the encoder as its input, and then outputs the signed distance value.} The decoder has size [259, 1024, 1024, 1024, 512, 256, 128, 1] with the leaky ReLU activation.
 Similar to \refapp{3D_interpolation}, we minimize the MSE loss with Adam and set the learning rate to be $10^{-4}$.
 To evaluate our method, we add a Lipschitz regularization with $α = 10^{-11}$ to the decoder during training (see \reffig{testtime_qualitative}).

 For the test time optimization, given a partial point cloud, we initialize the latent code by passing through our PointNet encoder.
 With this code, we pass each point in the point cloud to the decoder and minimize the square SDF value.
 Intuitively, we want the point on the partial point cloud to lie on the zero iso-surface.
 In addition, we also augment an Eikonal term \cite{GroppYHAL20} weighted by $1e-2$ to encourage the output to be an SDF-like function.
 We minimize this loss (square SDF and an Eikonal loss) by changing the latent code parameter (the parameter before applying the sigmoid) during test time with Adam with a learning rate $10^{-4}$ until converged.